a-telier/a-beauty/anotherstore/documentation/README.md

 - Browse through products.
 - See information about the product I am interested in.
 - Easily navigate throught the site.
-- Filter products by category.
+- Filter/see products by category.
-- Sort products by a certain metric.
+- Sort products by a certain metric ex. price or ratings.

 * Pay for products:
 - Add products to my cart.
 - See the items in my cart.
-- Remove or adjust items in my cart.
+- Remove or adjust number of items in my cart.
+- Be notified when an item is added or removed from my cart.
 - Pay for my purchase quickly and safely.

 * Store my information:
-- Access a page where my information is stored.
+- Access a page where my profile and order information is stored.
 - Easily adjust my information.
 - View my purchases history.
+- Save my delivery information for a future purchase.
 - Use this information to complete my purchase quicker.